Restoration of Mobility Allowance (MOB) 008-05070020

 Continuing eligibility must be established.
 Any changes in the customers circumstances must be recorded before restoring the payment to avoid incorrect arrears being generated.

 Note: where a customer is in receipt of MOB HCC only and the HCC has been cancelled, it cannot be restored.
-The customer can re-claim MOB if there NDIS package of support ceases.
+The customer can re-claim MOB if their NDIS package of support ceases.
 See Claiming Mobility Allowance (MOB).

 Restoration of MOB